hakaseh/cases4argo/README.md

 ## Set up the environment
 Install additional libraries necessary for analyses.
 ```
+cd
-cd $HOME/gotm-fabm-eat-memg-argo
+cd cases4argo
 conda env update --name eat --file environment_extra.yml
 ```

-## Test cases
+## Cases

-Test cases refer to configurations to run the model at specific locations.
-Here, each case represents a fixed point where a BGC-Argo float was drifting.
-We created test cases following an example from the official EAT repository (https://github.com/BoldingBruggeman/eat/tree/main/tests/nns_annual), by copying and pasting the directory and modifying the contents.
+Cases refer to configurations to run the model at specific locations.
+Here, each case represents a fixed point where a Argo float was drifting.
+We created a sample case for the North Sea by following an example from the official EAT repository (https://github.com/BoldingBruggeman/eat/tree/main/tests/nns_annual), by copying and pasting the directory and modifying the contents. **NOTE this is not a case for Argo location, which is still working in progress**

 ```
-mv $HOME/eat/tests/nns_annual
+mv case/nns_annual
-cp $HOME/memg/example/fabm.yaml .
 ```
 ## Activate FABM and the 1p1z model
 `vi gotm.yaml` and set `use: true` for `fabm`.
 Also set `repair_state: true` if the model has issues running at the start.